Cairath/ONI-Mods/.README/README.md

 # Instructions
 ## Download
 To use the mods you need to install ONI-ModLoader using instructions available [here](https://github.com/javisar/ONI-Modloader#installation)

-Compiled mod files are available for download in the [modfiles folder](/modfiles).
+Compiled mod files are available for download in the [Mods folder](/Mods).
+You can download separate mods or the or alternatively the [entire zipped pack](https://github.com/Cairath/ONI-Mods/blob/master/Mods/%5ECompletePack.zip) at once.

 ## Installation
-Once the Modloader is installed the mod files (*.dll) should be placed in the Mods folder (you need to create one manually) in the game root directory.
+Unzip the downloaded mod archives, then place the mods (in their respective folders) inside the Mods folder (you need to create one manually) in the game root directory.
+The directory tree should look like this:
+* .../OxygenNotIncluded/
+  * Mods/
+    * SomeMod/
+      * SomeMod.dll
+    * AnotherMod/
+      * AnotherMod.dll

 ## Updates
 Please make sure you update mods and remove ones that are not up to date or archived - they are likely to crash the game.